josketres/super-countdown/iteration-0.md

 * Background black.
 * Text white.
 * Responsive (should look fine in mobile and desktop devices).
+* Use a nice font from google fonts.

 ## Constraints
 * No 3rd party libraries are allowed.